superfly/docs/apps/launch-app.html.md

 ---
 title: Launch a New App on Fly.io
 objective:
-layout: framework_docs
+layout: appsv2
 order: 10
 ---

 To create a brand new app on Fly.io, run `fly launch` from the root directory of your project.
 This command initializes a new App under your Organization and tries to configure it for deployment.

 We'll get to a demonstration, but if you're in a hurry to try your first launch, we also have a condensed [Hands-on](/docs/hands-on/).

-## Projects with Language and Framework Scanners
+## Launch Scanners

 `fly launch` scans your project's source code, and for many programming languages and frameworks it can go from source to deployed app in a single step.

 Have a look at our [Language & Framework Guides](/docs/languages-and-frameworks/) for instructions tailored to your project.

-## Other Projects

-`fly launch` will help you set up apps that aren't supported by scanners, too.
+`fly launch` will help you set up your app, even if its scanners don't detect a project it can deploy automatically.
 You'll have to give flyctl more information to configure and build the project, before it can be deployed.

-Since Fly.io Apps run in VMs cooked up from Docker images, a big part of this is figuring out how to get or build this Docker image.
+The building blocks for Fly.io Apps are Fly Machines.
+Machines are Linux VMs cooked up from Docker images, so a big part of this is figuring out how to get or build this Docker image.
 See [Builders](/docs/reference/builders) for the ways that this can happen.

 ## App Configuration

-Fly.io uses a TOML file to express user-defined configuration for Fly Apps. `fly launch` downloads a copy of this file, `fly.toml`, before deploying any VMs on a new app.
+Fly.io uses a TOML file to express user-defined configuration for Fly Apps. `fly launch` downloads a copy of this file, `fly.toml`, before deploying any Machines on a new app.

 If a launch scanner has detected that it matches your project's language or framework, it tweaks the configuration to suit.
 If no scanner matched your project, you get a `fly.toml` containing "sensible defaults" for a web app listening for HTTP and HTTPS connections.

-This includes setting up HTTP services to get Fly Proxy to route requests to your app.
+This includes setting up HTTP services to get Fly Proxy to route requests to your app, and establishing TCP health checks that Fly.io uses to determine if a deployment has succeeded.

-You can find more information on the configuration settings in `fly.toml` in [App Configuration](/docs/reference/configuration/).
+If and when you need more control, `fly.toml` lets you set environment variables, deployment strategy, release commands, internet-exposed services, disk mounts, custom metrics, health checks, and process-group Machines to be configured on the next deployment.
+More in [App Configuration](/docs/reference/configuration/).

 If you need to make configuration changes, respond `N` when `fly launch` offers to `deploy now`, and edit `fly.toml`.
 Then you can deploy using `fly deploy`.

 ## Resources for Apps

-`fly launch` will offer to take you through provisioning a Fly Postgres database cluster and a Redis for caching (in partnership with Upstash).
-You can say `Y` to these at launch time, or come back to them later.

 A basic web app will need a public IP address so that it can be reached.
 You may also want to prepare other resources before deploying your app, such as app secrets or a persistent storage volume.

 For our best-supported frameworks, `fly launch` will do some or all of the above using the API.

 Standard HTTP apps (listening on standard ports) are automatically given a dedicated IPv6 Anycast IP address and a shared IPv4 Anycast address on deployment.
 See [Public Networking](/docs/reference/services/).

+`fly launch` will ask if you want to provision a Fly Postgres database cluster and a Redis store (in partnership with Upstash).
+If you're not sure, you can say `N` to these, and set them up later if needed.

 You can say no to `deploy now?` if there's anything you want to set up first, and then deploy with `fly deploy`.